 On August 10, 1906, Carl joined the Cincinnati Police Department as a Substitute Patrolman.
 He was promoted to Patrolman on February 25, 1907.
 By July 1907, Patrolman Hauck was single and living at 2547 Circle Avenue in North Fairmount.

-Edward “Kid” Dolan was another well-known criminal.
-He had gone to prison in Kentucky for pick pocket and then in Ohio for burglarizing Senator J. J. McMakin’s room in Hamilton, then again for a robbery.
+Dolan was another well-known criminal.
+He had gone to prison in Kentucky for picking pockets and then in Ohio for burglarizing Senator J. J. McMakin’s room in Hamilton; then again for a robbery.
 He was released on July 12, 1907 and returned to Cincinnati – and the West End Gang.

 During June and July 1907, the West End Gang had been annoying the residents of the West End for weeks, daring the police to do anything about it, and telling all that would listen that they would kill any patrolman that did.
 Dugan was their leader.

 While walking the beat on the night of Monday, July 29, 1907, knowing the gang’s activities and bravado had reached an apex, Patrolman Hauck only half-joked with Detective Joseph Schaefer when he asked him to take a trip around the beat with him.
 Schaefer replied that he was sorry and that he had to get home.
 After he jumped aboard a streetcar, Patrolman Hauck, smiling, shouted after him, “You’ll be sorry alright!”